How to Get a Refund That Was Sent to a Canceled Credit Card

 5. Return Directly to the Merchant for the Refund

+If several weeks pass without a refund, it may be time to return to the store to track it down.
 In some cases, the card issuer may reject a refund to a closed account and send it back to the store.
-Reach out to the store’s customer service, and ask if it received a bounce back from the credit card issuer.
-If the store did, customers might be able to request a refund in the form of store credit or cash.
+Reach out to the store’s customer service and ask if they received a bounce-back from the credit card issuer.
+If so, you might be able to request a refund in the form of store credit or cash.

-This process can be complicated or tedious, depending on the retailer’s size and bookkeeping system.
-An independent retailer is unlikely to have a customer service department, so going to the store with receipts and reference numbers could help speed up the process.
+This process can be complicated and tedious, depending on the retailer’s size and bookkeeping system.
+An independent retailer is unlikely to have a customer service department, so going to the store with receipts and reference numbers could speed up the process.

-Asking for an alternative refund method is one way to avoid a refund going to a canceled card, but here are a few other ways to steer clear of the lengthy process.
+Asking for an alternative refund method is one way to avoid a refund going to a canceled card, but here are a few other options to avoid a lengthy process.

 • Conduct an audit of transactions before canceling a credit card.
 Are there any purchases you plan to return?
 Keeping the card open until the refund is processed could make sense.

 • Keep an eye on finances.
-A money tracking app can help you keep tabs on your spending, avoiding the confusion of which refund goes on what card.
-Some services also offer free credit monitoring and a debt payoff planner.
+A money-tracking app can help you keep tabs on your spending, avoiding the confusion of which refund goes on what card.
+Some services also offer credit score monitoring at no cost and a debt payoff planner.

 • Think long and hard before canceling a credit card.
 Canceling a credit card can harm your credit score, and canceling one out of the blue may lead to more issues than benefits.
 Closing a card without thinking it through could lead to refunds on a canceled card.